arjunyuvaraj/iThings/pages/Lost In The Sun by List Graff.md

 		- #### PERSONAL FAVORITE: On Shifting Perspectives #quote "Even in baseball, when a fly ball gets lost in the sun, you have to remember to shift your position to find it" (Graff 240).
 - ## 💭 Section 03: Personal Thoughts
-	- ###  **Section 3.1:** Rating: 7.5
+	- ###  **Section 3.1:** Rating
+		- #+BEGIN_COMMENT
+		  h
+		  #+END_COMMENT
-		- While the book was defiantly interesting, I do feel like the progression was slower than I liked.
+		  While the book was defiantly interesting, I do feel like the progression was slower than I liked.
 Moreover, it was as "action-packed" as some of the other good books that I have read in the past.
 Regardless, the book is still a good book and I would recommend it(see section 3.2).
 	- ### **Section 3.2:** Would Recommend?
+	  collapsed:: true
 		- Personally, this book depends on who I am recommending the book to.
 I would recommend this book to someone who enjoys sports.
 However, I would suggest that they have to have a high interest in reading, as the book can get dry in certain places.
 	- ### **Section 3.3:** What stuck with you?
+	  collapsed:: true
-		- The book taught me the value of perspective and how by shifting the way we percive things, we can come to different conclusions.
-I feel like it allowed me to emp
+		- The book taught me the value of perspective and how by shifting the way we perceive things, we can come to different conclusions.
+Additionally, the book highlights the topic of emotions, with the protagonists own rage appearing in several different instances.
+I feel like it allowed me to empathize with the ways other people might express their own emotions.
 - ## 📰 Section 4: Extra, Extra, Read All About It
   By all means, feel free to skip this part, unless you feel inclined too.
 It's just an extra space for any notes